yuriboiii20-art/Task-Manager-ReactNative/README.md

   - Use the script by first running `chmod +x <script-name>.sh` to make it executable, then run `./<script-name>.sh` to execute it.
 - **Dockerfile (Optional)**: A Dockerfile is provided to containerize the app if needed.
 However, since mobile testing requires physical devices or emulators, the Dockerfile is designed only for the web version of the app.
   - Use the Docker Compose file (`docker-compose.yml`) to build and run the Docker container, by running `docker-compose up --build`.
 Ensure that Docker is installed and running on your system.

+## Known Issue

+- The **React Native Draggable FlatList** library has a known issue dragging and dropping an item causes it to quickly flash back to its original position before settling in the new position.
+This is a minor visual glitch and does not affect functionality.
+  - This issue is widely reported in both StackOverflow and GitHub discussions, and it seems to be a limitation of the library itself.
+I have tried several workarounds, but none have resolved the issue completely.
+  - If given more time, I would explore alternative libraries or custom implementations to achieve a smoother drag-and-drop experience.
+  - For now, the app remains fully functional, and users can still drag and drop tasks without any issues.
+  - The app is designed to be user-friendly, and this minor visual glitch does not hinder the overall experience.

 ## Future Enhancements